-Holt High School provides a variety of athletic activities in which students may participate providing they meet any eligibility requirements that may apply.
+Holt Junior High provides a variety of athletic activities in which students may participate providing they meet any eligibility requirements that may apply.
 A student's use of a performance-enhancing substance is a violation that will affect the student's athletic eligibility and participation.
-The following is a list of activities currently being offered.
-For further information, contact Chris Bishop our high school athletic director.
+HJH students have the opportunity to participate in the following interscholastic sports: Cross Country, Football, Volleyball, Basketball, and Track.
+These are school sponsored sports.
+There may be other community sports clubs that use HJH facilities but are not part of Holt Public School Athletics.
+For details on which sports are offered which seasons as well as access to the athletics handbook and forms, please visit the District's Athletics webpage.
+For further information, contact our Athletic Director, Brittany Zandsta, 517-694-7673.
+Requirements and guidelines for those interested in participating in athletics are listed below.